 - Low self-esteem

-Depending on where we meet, for each weekly session of 50 minutes the fee is:
+For each weekly session of 50 minutes the fee is £50.

 I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP), which means I demonstrate my commitment to safe, ethical and competent practice.